Kingxukai/linux/Documentation/scsi/ncr53c8xx.rst

   Some scsi boards use a 875 (ultra wide) and only supply narrow connectors.
   If you have connected a wide device with a 50 pins to 68 pins cable converter, any accepted wide negotiation will break further data transfers.
-  In such a case, using "wide:0" in the bootup command will be helpful.
+  In such a case, using "wide:0" in the woke bootup command will be helpful.

 10.2.14 Differential mode
 ^^^^^^^^^^^^^^^^^^^^^^^^^